-The student loan borrowers who will continue to struggle
+The Student Loan Borrowers Who Will Continue to Struggle

 That’s because parents can borrow up to the cost of their child’s entire education, and it doesn’t matter how much they earn.
 Moreover, lots of schools with high costs but low resources send financial aid notices to students telling them to make up their own shortfalls with tens of thousands of dollars of these loans.

 Now, imagine that you have three children, are separated from your spouse and are earning just $11.50 an hour after spending years raising them.
-That was the predicament the Rev. Joanna Leiserson found herself in when she was living in Spokane in 2000 and her oldest child was about to start college.
+That was the predicament the Rev. Joanna Leiserson found herself in when she was living in Spokane, Washington, in 2000 and her oldest child was about to start college.

 PLUS loans were the only way to afford the schools that best fit her children’s needs.
 After years of being unable to afford the payments — she became an Episcopal priest in 2005 — and having the debt in forbearance, she’s finally in an income-driven repayment program and has consolidated her $157,000 in debt to allow her to enroll in the Public Service Loan Forgiveness program.
-Her debt would be eliminated if she works nine more years.
+Her debt would be eliminated if she works another nine years.
 Otherwise, it could easily be with her until she dies.

 “It does weigh on me,” she said.
 “I’m not sure that it’s true, but it feels like society will pay for it if I don’t.”